Part of the People Development Stream sponsored by Inspired Search & Selection Ltd.

 Do you want to have a quick chat with a Human Resources Manager from a UK book publisher?
 Or speak to one of the industry Recruitment Consultants?
 Maybe get Careers Guidance from bookcareers.com?
 Then join us in the bookcareers.com Clinic where we will have a room full of industry specialists waiting to answer your questions.
 Time is limited to approximately 5-10 minutes per person, and you will be seen on a first come, first served basis.

 The bookcareers Clinic gets very busy.
 There will be a queue but we aim to see as many people as time allows.
-To give you an indication of how busy we are, take a look at the video from last year.
+To give you an indication of how busy we are, take a look at the video from a previous year.

 Here are some answers to our most frequently asked questions.